zsevic/next-match/README.md

 Next Match
 ===

-App indicator for Linux that shows next Red Star football match
+App indicator for Linux that shows next Red Star football and basketball match
 ---

-### Used technologies:
+### Used technologies
 * Python 3.5

 ### Setup